Terrorism in Germany: Terrorism in 21st‑century Germany

 Turkish and Kurdish Islamist groups are also active in Germany.
 Political scientist Guido Steinberg stated that many top leaders of Islamist organizations in Turkey fled to Germany in the 2000s, and that the Kurdish Hezbollah has also "left an imprint on Turkish Kurds in Germany."
 Also many Kurds from Iraq (there are about 50,000 to 80,000 Iraqi Kurds in Germany) financially supported Kurdish-Islamist groups like Ansar al-Islam.
 Many Islamists in Germany are ethnic Kurds (Iraqi and Turkish Kurds) or Turks.
 Before 2006, the German Islamist scene was dominated by Iraqi Kurds and Palestinians, but since 2006 Kurds from Turkey and Turks are dominant.

 In 2015, 11 verdicts concerning jihadist terrorism related offences were issued by German courts.
 In 2016, 28 verdicts for jihadist terrorism related offences were delivered.
 In 2017 there were 27 verdicts.

 Almost all known terrorist networks and individuals in Germany have links to Salafism, an ultra-conservative Islamic ideology.

-Terrorism in (or involving) West Germany and reunified Germany

-During the Cold War, especially in the 1970s, West Germany experienced severe terrorism, mostly perpetrated by far-left terrorist groups and culminating in the German Autumn of 1977, the country's most serious national crisis in postwar history.
-Terrorist incidents also took place in the 1980s and 1990s.
-Some of the terrorist groups had connections to international terrorism, notably Palestinian militant groups, and were aided and abetted by the communist regime of East Germany.